Mammary gland: Structure

 The basic components of a mature mammary gland are the alveoli (hollow cavities, a few millimeters large), which are lined with milk-secreting cuboidal cells and surrounded by myoepithelial cells.
 These alveoli join to form groups known as lobules.
 Each lobule has a lactiferous duct that drains into openings in the nipple.
 The myoepithelial cells contract under the stimulation of oxytocin, excreting the milk secreted by alveolar units into the lobule lumen toward the nipple.
-As the infant begins to suck, the oxytocin-mediated "let down reflex" ensues, and the mother's milk is secreted — not sucked — from the gland into the baby's mouth.
+As the infant begins to suck, the oxytocin-mediated "let down reflex" ensues, and the mother's milk is secreted—not sucked—from the gland into the infant's mouth.

 All the milk-secreting tissue leading to a single lactiferous duct is collectively called a "simple mammary gland"; in a "complex mammary gland", all the simple mammary glands serve one nipple.
 Humans normally have two complex mammary glands, one in each breast, and each complex mammary gland consists of 10–20 simple glands.
 The opening of each simple gland on the surface of the nipple is called a "pore."
 The presence of more than two nipples is known as polythelia and the presence of more than two complex mammary glands as polymastia.

 Maintaining the correct polarized morphology of the lactiferous duct tree requires another essential component – mammary epithelial cells extracellular matrix (ECM) which, together with adipocytes, fibroblast, inflammatory cells, and others, constitute mammary stroma.
 Mammary epithelial ECM mainly contains myoepithelial basement membrane and the connective tissue.
 They not only help to support mammary basic structure, but also serve as a communicating bridge between mammary epithelia and their local and global environment throughout this organ's development.

 Histology

-A mammary gland is a specific type of apocrine gland specialized for manufacture of colostrum when giving birth.
+A mammary gland is a specific type of apocrine gland specialized for manufacture of colostrum (first milk) when giving birth.
 Mammary glands can be identified as apocrine because they exhibit striking "decapitation" secretion.
 Many sources assert that mammary glands are modified sweat glands.
-Some authors dispute that and argue instead that they are sebaceous glands.